wheninspace/WIS_ScriptDependencies/README.md

 So, to get a relevant analysis, include only stacks that belong to the same project, or are used by it.

 The stack requires LiveCode v9.5+ to run.
 It only uses standard LiveCode controls and widgets.

+This tool is free of charge, but if you like my work and want to suppport it you can buy me a coffee: https://www.buymeacoffee.com/riu9yazy7p